 Reflecting on what a moral standard is if God does not exist is where many atheists start to confuse moral ontology with moral epistemology.
 And one of the favorite defaults is the prior example, what could be best for human flourishing, or personal well-being.
 Well who is going to set the boundaries for what is best for human flourishing or personal well-being?
 An example that is used quite regularly, perhaps too regularly, but is valid because it is more recent in human history, is the Nazi ideology.
 The Nazis clearly thought their ideology was best for the flourishing of their people, and the well-being of their people.
 So why was it considered wrong?
 In fact there are some who didn’t consider it wrong.
 Remember, it doesn’t matter what we think, it matters what is true.
 If human flourishing and the personal well-being of others is how we define our moral standard, then whose idea of human flourishing and personal standard do we adhere to?
 And why?

-The apostle Paul goes to great lengths to speak about sin in the book of Romans in the New Testament of the Christian Bible.
-He sets the stage in Chapter 1 speaking that the evidence of God’s design and creation has been visible since time began, so that none are with excuse, and that instead of honoring God and His creation, man worshiped the creature rather than the creator (Romans 1:25 (KJV)).
-He goes on to say in Romans 3:23 that ‘all have sinned and come short of the glory of God’ (KJV).
-Essentially reiterating what we’ve already spoken about that none of us has the wherewithal to think we are perfect.
+The apostle Paul goes to great lengths to speak about sin in the book of Romans in the New Testament.
+He sets the stage in chapter 1 speaking on how the evidence of God’s design and creation has been visible since time began, so that none are with excuse, and that instead of honoring God and His creation, man worshiped the creature rather than the creator (Romans 1:25 (KJV)).
+He goes on to say in Romans 3:23 that ‘all have sinned and come short of the glory of God’ (KJV), essentially reiterating what we’ve already spoken about how none of us has the wherewithal to think we are perfect.
 He then goes on to speak very clearly about the penalty for sin in Romans 6:23 when he says ‘the wages of sin is death’ (KJV).
 In essence, what we have earned from our decisions to fracture our relationship with God is death.
 Paul isn’t talking about physical death here.
-There is debate among people as to whether humans, such as Adam and Eve, were ever immortal (I think the evidence points to no).
-Regardless, Paul is speaking about spiritual death.
-Complete and total separation from God.
+There is debate among people as to whether humans, such as Adam and Eve, were originally created as immortal beings.
+Regardless, Paul is speaking about spiritual death, complete and total separation from God.
 The Bible is very clear about the two potential deaths for humanity.
 The first being physical and the second being spiritual (Gen 2:17, Eph 2:1, 5, 4:18-19, Rev 2:11, 20:6&14, 21:8).

 In essence, it means that despite what your wages earned you in your sin account, Christ has forgiven the debt with His death on the cross.

-So through Christ’s death your penalty, what you have earned, has been taken away.
+So through Christ’s death your penalty, what you have earned as a result of your sin, has been taken away.
 What does that mean for you now?
 Well it means the gateway to heaven and to a relationship with God is now open, and you had nothing to do with it!
-For Paul continues to tell the Romans what the believers’ role is now that Christ is risen (Romans 10:9-10, 13 (KJV)).
+Paul goes on to tell the Romans how to accept the gift of salvation that Christ bought for them (Romans 10:9-10, 13 (KJV)).

 So we’ve established why God sent his son to die for us in the Romans 5 verse (also John 3:16 is a traditional favorite), but that doesn’t really explain why Jesus had to die does it?
 Why couldn’t God have just spanked his children and given them a firm finger-waving and resolved all of this?
 Why did there have to be this tortuous flogging and crucifixion?